cybertec-postgresql/pgwatch/docs/tutorial/preparing_databases.md

--   Although the "Observer effect" applies also for pgwatch, no noticeable impact for the monitored DB is expected when using *Preset configs* settings, and given that there is some normal load on the server anyways and the DB doesn't have thousands of tables.
+-   Although the "Observer effect" applies also for pgwatch, no noticeable impact for the monitored DB is expected when using *Preset configs* settings, and given that there is some normal load on the server anyway and the DB doesn't have thousands of tables.
     For some metrics though can happen that the metric reading query (notably "stat_statements" and "table_stats") takes some tens of milliseconds, which might be more than an average application query.